opendott-smartcities/working-open/README.md

 ## Background

 This repository was created in October 2020 during the Internet Health Training offered to the [OpenDoTT](https://opendott.org) fellows by our host in Berlin, [Mozilla Foundation](http://foundation.mozilla.org).
 I will document here parts of my research on smart cities.
 I'm also keeping a [research blog](https://is.efeefe.me/opendott) and a [list of links](https://links.efeefe.me/?searchtags=opendott).

+## Contributing

+Feel free to fork this repository and PR with your contributions.
+I may also work on alternative ways to participate in the coming weeks, if it makes sense.